 The Akron and Kent attorneys at Williams, Kratcoski & Can, L.L.C. effectively defend clients against a wide range of drug crimes charges, including drug possession.
 While each case is dependent on the specific facts, Williams, Kratcoski & Can, L.L.C. has built a reputation for fair, honest and effective criminal representation.
 We are experienced counselors who provide honest advice and recommendations when your very freedom is at stake.

-Contact our Portage County criminal defense law office online today, or call 330-673-3444.
+Contact our Portage County criminal defense law office online today, or call us at 330-673-3444.
 We will arrange to meet you in a convenient location if you are unable to travel to our firm.

 Kent/Akron Marijuana Possession and Other Drug Crimes Defense